Fat Embolism Syndrome

 Intramedullary Pressure Changes and Fat Intravasation During Intramedullary Nailing: An Experimental Study in Sheep.

 Pulmonary damage after intramedullary femoral nailing in traumatized sheep--is there an effect from different nailing methods?

-Pulmonary effects of fixation of a fracture with a plate compared with IM nailing.
-A canine model of fat embolism and fracture fixation
+Pulmonary effects of fixation of a fracture with a plate compared with intramedullary nailing.
+A canine model of fat embolism and fracture fixation.

-ARDS, pneumonia, and mortality following thoracic injury and a femoral fracture treated either with IM with reaming or with a plate.
-A comparative study.
+ARDS, pneumonia / mortality following thoracic injury and femoral frx treated either with IM with reaming or with a plate.